-Taking a plunge in the water off Burrow Beach is fine for those brave enough to take on the cold!
+We’d recommend avoiding swimming here as its known to have very strong tides.
 The Burrow Beach lifeguard station is operational during summer months only and listen out for any possible swimming bans (in case of water contamination).

 About Burrow Beach in Sutton

 If you want sand dunes, you’ve come to the right place!
 Though not as long as some of the other Dublin beaches (around 1.2 km), it’s a veritable bed of soft sand that’s perfect for relaxing when the sun comes out.

 From your position on Burrow Beach, you’ll also be treated to some superb views of Ireland’s Eye and up to Portmarnock Beach and Golf Club.

 Thanks to the smooth soft sand and the beach’s vast width, it’s a great place to bring kids as the sand gives them ample opportunity for digging holes and making sandcastles.
 There’s plenty of scope for scavenging for seashells too in the low tide.

 Things to do at Burrow Beach

 There’s a handful of things to do at Sutton Beach in Dublin that make it a great destination for a mornings’ ramble.

 Below, you’ll find info on where to grab coffee (or a tasty treat!) along with what to see and do nearby.

 1. Grab a coffee from Sam’s Coffee House